How to Train Frontline Managers Well

 Between days 61 and 90, introduce more complex scenarios such as managing through change, handling underperformance consistently, and improving team ownership.
 At this stage, they are usually ready for deeper reflection because they have enough lived experience to connect learning with reality.

 Training completion data can be useful, but it does not tell you whether a manager is leading more effectively.
-Better evaluation looks at behavior and outcomes together.
+Better evaluation looks at behaviour and outcomes together.
 Are team meetings clearer?
 Are issues escalated earlier?
 Is feedback more timely?
 Are attendance, quality, safety, or service metrics becoming more stable?

 It is worth being careful here.
 Not every result should be attributed directly to training, because operating conditions, staffing levels, and business cycles also affect performance.
 Still, consistent observation patterns can show whether the training is changing how managers work.